4Culture Grants + Calls

 Demographic Information

 In addition to your application, you must provide demographic information for the current year for yourself, and, if you are applying as an organization, for your board and staff (paid and unpaid).
 The form is separate from the application, but within the same apply website.
 You will access the demographic update form through the site under “Your Profile” section.
-You must submit this information by the application deadline—March 23, 2023.
 We do not use this information to determine funding priorities or allocations.
 However, we do use this information to help us understand how well we are doing in our efforts to reach all communities across King County, Washington.
-We only require you submit one update per year, so if you have already applied for a 4Culture grant this year and submitted a 2023 demographic update, you don’t need to submit another one for this grant.
+We only require you to submit one update per year, so if you have already applied for a 4Culture grant this year and submitted a 2025 demographic update, you don’t need to submit another one for this grant.
+You must submit your Demographic Information by the application deadline: March 12, 2025.

 APPLY